The timeline below sets out some of the key milestones in our history.

 In 2014, Véronique Laury succeeded Sir Ian Cheshire as Kingfisher CEO.

-In January 2016, at a Capital Markets Day in London, Véronique and her leadership team set out the ONE Kingfisher plan.
+In January 2016, at a Capital Markets Day in London, Véronique and her leadership team set out the Kingfisher transformation plan.
 This plan will leverage the scale of the business by creating a unified company, where customer needs always come first.
 Read more about our strategy here

 By the turn of the millennium Kingfisher took the decision to focus exclusively on its home improvement businesses, which were seen as having greater potential and more scope for international expansion.
 To this end, Woolworths was demerged in 2001 and Superdrug was sold in the same year.
 In 2002 the remaining stake in Castorama was acquired to create the largest home improvement retailer in Europe.